-Hand in hand with its attempts to seize important positions in the economic domain, the leadership of the CPY extended its intervention with a view to getting hold of the Albanian Army.
-Having secured a footing in the Political Directorate, it concentrated its attacks on the General Staff of the Army and its chief, Comrade Mehmet Shehu, who defended the correct line of the Party and the independence of the People's Army.
-In military matters, too, its views and demands clashed with those of the sound part of the Central Committee of the Party, led by Comrade Enver Hoxha.
+Hand in hand with its attempts to seize important positions in the economic domain. the leadership of the CPY extended its intervention with a view to getting hold of the Albanian Army.
+Having secured a footing in the Political Directorate, it concentrated its attacks on the General Staff of the Army and its chief.
+Comrade Mehmet Shehu, who defended the correct line of the Party and the independence of the People's Army.
+In military matters, too, its views and demands clashed with those of the sound part of the Central Committee of the

+Party, led by Comrade Enver Hoxha.

 In order to crush the resistance of the CC of the CPA, in June 1947, the leadership of the CPY sent it a provocative letter.
-In this letter, Tito, Secretary-General of the CPY, openly attacked the Central Committee of the CPA. accusing it of distorting the Party line and claiming that "a second line in anti-Yugoslav spirit was allegedly crystalizing" in Albania. means of this accusation the Yugoslav leadership intended to strengthen its weakened positions in the CPA and to give its agent, Koçi Xoxe, a weapon to combat and attack the Secretary-General and the other sound comrades of the leadership, whom it indirectly indicated as the main source of the distortion of the Party line
+In this letter.
+Tito.
+Secretary-General of the CPY, openly attacked the Central Committee of the CPA. accusing it of distorting the Party line and claiming that "a second line in anti-Yugoslav spirit was allegedly crystalizing" in Albania. means of this accusation the Yugoslav leadership intended to strengthen its weakened positions in the CPA and to give its agent, Koci Xoxe, a weapon to combat and attack the Secretary-General and the other sound comrades of the leadership, whom it indirectly indicated as the main source of the distortion of the Party line.

 The letter of the CC of the CPY was taken up for discussion in the Political Bureau.
-Koçi it created new pretexts.

-Xoxe and Pandi Kristo neither opposed the accusation of the Yugoslav leadership nor dared come out openly in its defence.
+Koci Xoxe and Pandi Kristo neither opposed the accusation of the Yugoslav leadership nor dared come out openly in its defence.
 The Bureau rejected it.
 It instructed Comrade Enver Hoxha to answer the Central Committee of the CPY, describing the accusation as absolutely unfounded and as an open intervention in the internal affairs of the CPA.

 After this the situation became more acute.
 The leadership of the CPY increased its interference and pressure against the CPA.
-For this it created many control of the cont up a plan of not too long a term.
+For this it created new pretexts.

 At the beginning of 1947 the CC of the CPA issued directives to the State organs to begin the drafting of a two-year plan (1948-1949) of economic development.
-The Party took into account the actual state of affairs in Albania: the internal possibilities, the scale of studies which had been made and the experience which State organs had managed to acquire for draving
+The Party took into account the actual state of affairs in Albania: the internal possibilities, the scale of studies which had been made and the experience which State organs had managed to acquire for draving up a plan of not too long a term.